 The wood you use for your backyard fire pit cooking should have a moisture content below 25%.
 You can measure the moisture content of your wood using a moisture meter.

 Ask your supplier where they source their wood before buying firewood.
 It might be coming from a place that has a wood pest infestation.
-Examples of common pests are the Asian long-horned beetle, gold-spotted ash borer, and the emerald ash borer.
+Examples of common pests are the Asian long-horned beetle, gold-spotted ash borer, and emerald ash borer.

 If you buy pest-infested firewood, you are putting your backyard trees together with young surrounding forests at risk.